ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Note to RFC Editor: Please replace all occurrences of "\[\[This document\]\]" with the RFC number of this specification and delete this paragraph.

+### CoAP Profile Registration {#iana-coap-profile}

 Name: coap_pubsub_app

+Description: Profile for delegating client authentication and authorization for publishers and subscribers in a CoAP pub-sub setting scenario in a constrained environment.

+CBOR Key: TBD

+Reference: \[\[This document\]\]

+### CoAP Profile Registration {#iana-mqtt-profile}

+Name: mqtt_pubsub_app

-Description: Profile for delegating client authentication and authorization for publishers and subscribers in a pub-sub setting scenario in a constrained environment.
+Description: Profile for delegating client authentication and authorization for publishers and subscribers in a MQTT pub-sub setting scenario in a constrained environment.

 CBOR Key: TBD